 A principal contractor is liable to pay compensation to subcontractors' employees who are injured in the course of their employment with the subcontractor pursuant to section 24 of the Employees' Compensation Ordinance.
 We are involved in civil litigation cases relating to personal injuries and employee' compensation simply because we are joined as defendants by virtue of our capacity as a main contractor.
 In order to reduce the number of personal injuries and employees' compensation cases against us, we closely supervise and monitor the performance of our subcontractors to ensure that they comply with the statutory safety requirements by regular inspection and constant training.
-For details of our control measures over our subcontractors on compliance of safety requirements, please refer to the paragraph headed "Control over subcontractors - Control over subcontractors' compliance of occupational health, safety, environmental rules and regulations" of this section.
+For details of our control measures over our subcontractors on compliance of safety requirements, please refer to the paragraph headed "Control over subcontractors" compliance of occupational health, safety, environmental rules and regulations" of this section.

-(c) Insurance policies taken out by us and subcontractors' indemnity

-As a main contractor, we have taken out and maintained employees' compensation insurance and contractors' all risks insurance covering property damage arising from the project works and third party liabilities insurance for the project in accordance with the statutory requirements and relevant contractual terms.
+(c) Insurance policies taken out by us and subcontractors' indemnity the statutory requirements and relevant contractual terms.
 Our Group's insurance coverage is in line with the industry practice.
 Also, the subcontracting agreements in general contain, among other things, undertaking by subcontractors to indemnify us against any loss, expense or claim arising from negligence, misconduct, or failure to comply with subcontracting agreement by the subcontractors and/or their employees.
 All those employees' compensation claims and personal injuries claims, both already settled during the Track Record Period and up to the Latest Practicable Date and those still outstanding as at the Latest Practicable Date, were/are covered by insurance or recoverable from subcontractors.